Contact Us

 Saturn, “The Mothbound Aviator”

-Provenance: Moth wing scales
+Splinter: Moth wing scales

 Saturn is a free spirit who loves nothing more than the open skies and the feeling of wind on his face.
 He is a loyal companion to his moth mount, Phoebe; the two have little fear of birds or other flying creatures as Saturn’s magic allows them to fly and maneuver at incredible speeds.
 Saturn and Phoebe are intrepid explorers, travelling far and wide across the vast world.